MichaelSDavid/michaelsdavid.github.io/hobbies.md

 ## Ballroom Dancing

 When most people say they are dancers, it's usually in styles like jazz, contemporary, hip-hop, etc. that kind of thing.
 However, I fall into a different category.
 My parents decided to sign me and my sister up for ballroom dancing as partners.
 It seemed very awkward at the beginning, but we soon learned to like the style and its special quirks.
 We decided to also go competitive and participate in competitions up to reaching pre-champ rank (that last year being very intensive) and winning many medals.
-Participating in dance has helped grow my self-esteem as well as boosting my image as parties (particularly with a partner).
-Right now, I still occasionaly review some routines if I have time with myself and my sister so that the practice has not gone for naught, and I can apply them to real social scenarios.
+Participating in dance has helped grow my self-esteem as well as boosting my image at parties (particularly with a partner).
+Once COVID hit, with all the restrictions, dance lessons came to a halt.
+However, I still occasionaly review some routines if I have time with myself and my sister so that the practice has not gone for nothing, and I can apply them to real social scenarios.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3XMGdTw8YFU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>